Trinity, Tawhid, and Monotheism

-- The Unitarian monotheism in the Quran, along with its denial of the Fatherhood of God was not taught in Scripture.
+- The Unitarian monotheism in the Quran, along with its denial of the Fatherhood of God is not taught in Scripture.

-- I do not believe Muhammad’s claim that the angel Gabriel spoke to him is historically justified.
+- Muhammad’s claim that the angel Gabriel spoke to him is historically questionable.

 - Muhammad’s revelation contradicted previous revelation that is rooted in history (e.g. Jesus’ death on the cross7).

 - Historically, Muhammad is dead and buried in Medina.
 Jesus’ tomb is empty; He lives.
 This gives Jesus an authority greater than Muhammad to define monotheism.

 Why should Muslims believe in the form of monotheism Jesus taught and handed down to the church?

 Because Muslims claim to believe in Jesus.
 Therefore, they should believe what Jesus taught about God and God’s work in history:

 - Jesus is “Immanuel,” which means God with us (Matthew 1:23).